Copyright 2017 by Richard O. Aichele & Information Works Inc.

 One of the early developers of hydro electric power at the Niagara River at Niagara Falls, Ontario was the Electrical Development Company.
 The company's hydro power plant began generating electrical power in 1906.
 The hydro plant collected Niagara River water above the falls that then flowed to the water turbines through 10.5 foot diameter penstocks.
 The water was returned to the Niagara River behind the fall's curtain of water after passing through a 2,000 foot long, 33 foot diameter tunnel under the river.

 Hydro electric generation on the East Coast took another step forward January, 2014.
-The PPL Holtswood hydro electric facility came into full operation with both an increase in electric output from 108 MW to 233 MW plus a major environmental advance for state efforts to improve the Susquehanna River’s seasonal fish spawning capabilities.
+The PPL Holtswood hydro electric facility at full operation has an electric output from 108 MW to 233 MW plus is a major environmental advance for state efforts to improve the Susquehanna River’s seasonal fish spawning capabilities.

 The 100 year old Holtswood facility’s infrastructure includes a 55-foot high dam spanning the Susquehanna River that created the 2,400 acre Aldred Lake now a popular recreational area and provided the hydro capability for a powerhouse with water turbines and generators producing 108 MW of electric power.